michielappelman/michielappelman/README.md

 ## About me and my 'code'

-👋 My name is Michiel, which has a *very* Dutch pronunciation, so feel free to call me Mike.
+👋 My name is Michiel, which has a *very* Dutch pronunciation, so feel free to call me Michael.

 🚀 During the daytime I am a Pre-Sales Solutions Architect, but when I get the chance I like to slap together Go/Python/Shell code for automating my home and other types of fun.
 However, I mainly use GitHub for (professional) contributions or forking other people's code.